adrianromero/mimamememu/README.md

 # MIMAMEMEMU #

 MIMAMEMEMU is another launcher for M.A.M.E. and other emulators, oriented to arcade cabinets and with simplicity in mind.
+It can be operated only with the keyboard, no need of a mouse.
+It only requires Java 6 or greater to run.
+It is multiplatform and supports Windows, Linux and Mac OS.
+It can even run in the Raspberry Pi.

+## Supported platforms ##

+* M.A.M.E (http://mamedev.org/)

+* Super Nintendo emulators Snes9x (http://www.snes9x.com/) and ZSNES (http://www.zsnes.com/).

 ## Screenshots ##